jupyter-server/jupyter-scheduler/README.md

 This extension is composed of a Python package named `jupyter_scheduler` for the server extension and a NPM package named `@jupyterlab/scheduler` for the frontend extension.
+Installation of this extension provides a REST api that implements actions to run, query, stop and delete notebook jobs; the UI provides an interface to create, list and view job details.

 ## Requirements
-- NodeJS >= 16
 - JupyterLab >= 3.0

 ## Install